onsi/ginkgo/docs/index.md

 When using Gomock you may want to run `ginkgo` with the `-trace` flag to print out stack traces for failures which will help you trace down where, in your code, invalid calls occurred.

+`GinkgoT()` also provides additional methods that are Ginkgo-specific.
+This allows rich third-party integrations to be built on top of Ginkgo - with GinkgoT() serving as a single connection point.

 ### IDE Support
 Ginkgo works best from the command-line, and [`ginkgo watch`](#watching-for-changes) makes it easy to rerun tests on the command line whenever changes are detected.